 DO NOT: Violate any conditions placed upon you at an arraignment.
 Very often, a judge will impose certain restrictions on you that are punishable by a return to jail if you do not adhere to them.
 Examples include bans on contacting the alleged victim, surrendering any weapons and pledging to stay away from certain locations like the victim’s home.
 If these restrictions are violated, your bond may be revoked.

 DO: Work to understand the nature of the charges against you, if there are any.
 Texas does not have a dedicated domestic violence law, instead preferring to charge offenders under the assault statute.
 Most offenses, if convicted, range from Class C misdemeanors to third degree felonies, depending on the facts involved and the degree of harm to the victim.
 Texas’ assault statute also distinguishes episodes where suffocation or strangling has occurred, making most of these events felonies of the third degree.
-Be advised that Texas domestic violence law also does not only extend to married couples; it also encompasses anyone residing in your household or with whom you have a ‘dating relationship.’
+Be advised that Texas domestic violence law also does not only extend to married couples issuing mutual order of protection; it also encompasses anyone residing in your household or with whom you have a ‘dating relationship.’

 DO: Know the potential consequences if you have children.
 Unless you win your case at trial or have the charges dropped, you may be at risk for a family violence finding.
 A family violence finding on your permanent criminal record can have numerous consequences, but perhaps the most dire is the effect it will have on the presumption of your parenting: namely, it will bias the court toward determining you are an unfit parent.
 Depending on the nature of your domestic violence charge, you may conceivably lose custody of your children.